There is a wealth of material out there about happiness.

-14. Happiness: Lessons from a New Science by Richard Layard and Baron Layard
+14. Happiness: Lessons from a New Science – Richard Layard

 ‘Happiness: Lessons from a New Science’ is noted to be the key book in ‘happiness studies’.
 It puts forward Layard’s argument – that, despite people wanting more money that, paradoxically, income does not lead to happiness.

 As society has developed, people have not become happier despite the fact that, on average, incomes have more than doubled over the last fifty years.

 Scientific research has shown this paradox in Britain, the US, Continental Europe, and Japan.
 In fact, compared to fifty years ago, the First World has seen increases in depression, crime, and alcoholism.
 Layard actually published the second edition of this book in 2011 to adequately reflect the developments since the first publication.

 ‘Happiness: Lessons from a New Science’ explores the reasons that determine how we make decisions.
 Rather than the pursuit of happiness, many personal decisions are reflected as economics, on the level of society.
 This book promotes re-considering our reasons for making decisions by refocusing on goals.

 Make the right decision and purchase this book from Amazon.